 This dataset contains facilities that were designed specifically with sports in mind.
 These facilities are not the only places within parks where sports can be played.
 This layer contains all of the facilities that can be permitted for athletic activity and facilities that are specifically designated for sports but are not available for permitting.

 This information is used by the Citywide Event Management System (CEMS) to book permits for Parks' athletic facilities.
-More information about athletic facility permits can be viewed at https://www.nycgovparks.org/permits/
+More information about athletic facility permits can be viewed at https://www.nycgovparks.org/permits/ This dataset uses the standard NYC projection of NAD_1983_StatePlane_New_York_Long_Island_FIPS_3104_Feet.
+Lengths are in feet and areas in square feet. |

 |